 First night: At Killarney.
 Rooms are available from 3pm.
 Evening meals can be obtained in nearby inns or restaurants.
 Overnight Killarney, Co.Kerry, Ireland.

-Day two: Glenbeigh to Waterville 28 miles (46km).
-A beautiful biking day with lovely views across to the Dingle peninsula to lunch at the market village of Caherciveen.
+DAY TWO: Glenbeigh to Waterville: 28 miles (46 km).
+This will be a beautiful biking day with lovely views across to the Dingle peninsula with lunch in the market village of Caherciveen.
 In the afternoon you have the option of doing a longer bike ride taking in Valentia Island.
-You finish at Waterville with plenty of choice for late evening listening to music.
-Overnight Waterville, County Kerry, Ireland.
+You finish at Waterville, with plenty of choices for late evening listening to music.
+Overnight: Waterville, County Kerry, Ireland.